 Ida became me.
 I was fine with it; I was good enough.
 I already was who I wanted to be, all that was missing was a clear path to follow.

 Then, gradually, I became more like the original Ida.
-I became more driven; I wrote two first drafts; I gave up all of the hobbies I could; I even go to the beauty parlour every few weeks now.
+I became more driven; I wrote two first drafts; I gave up all the extra hobbies I could; I even started going to the beauty parlour every few weeks.
 I still gain weight in the winter to lose in the spring; my house is still messy most of the time; my lawn is half grass, half dandelions.
 It’s fine.
 People gotta have faults, hey?

 Who would have thought I’d have to create a fake identity to find my true identity?